LeemanGeophysicalLLC/GEARS/travel.md

 Uber is alive and well in Siloam, as is Bit Squad.
 Lunch will be provided at the workshop.

 ### Walkable From the Hotel
-* La Hacienda De Los Reye
+* La Hacienda De Los Reyes
 * Domino's Pizza
 * Jim's Razorback Pizza
 * Burger King